 PAL & CPA are banned in Europe because they failed several European Safety checks.
 It is nothing got to do with whether they fly there now or not .....

 All you have to do is look at how a country enforces its own internal aviation safety to see how it really is.
 There is no oversight in Philippine Civil Aviation that isn't tied to money for a "relaxing" of International Standards that jeopardize the public at large for the enrichment of a very few.
-Abysmal and shameful. almost 2 years agoAnswered by Jim in Angeles via WorldNomads.com
+Abysmal and shameful. over 8 years agoAnswered by Jim in Angeles via WorldNomads.com

 EUROPE ONLY BANNED PAL BECAUSE PHILIPPINES USES SECOND HAND PLANES.
 BUT THEY PRETTY MUCH FIX/RESTORE/REFURBISH THE PLANES COMPLETELY.
 The pilots of PAL are known to be not only reliable but VERY VERY GOOD.
 They exercise great judgement to keep PASSENGERS SAFE.
 While the airline does not have all the bells and whistles, and isn't known for the greatest accommodations, bottom line is that SAFETY is the first priority.
-I you ask me, I'd rather fly safely that fly fancy. almost 2 years ago
+I you ask me, I'd rather fly safely that fly fancy. over 8 years ago

 It doesnt matter whether your country is rich or not (Despite being a progressive country, South Koreas flag carrier is the fifth unsafest).
 It is how you manage those planes and implement aviation safety measures.
 Remember there are only two major suppliers of civilian aircraft: Airbus & Boeing.
 Most airline operators buy from these two competing companies.
 The difference lies on how these airline operators manage their toys and exercise safety.